Watch U2 play first 'Achtung Baby’ Las Vegas residency show and debut secret segment

 They rounded off the show with their song ‘Beautiful Day’ followed by a medley blend into The Beatles’ Sgt.
 Pepper’s Lonely Hearts Club Band (Reprise) and ‘Blackbird’.

-Watch U2 perform ‘Angel Of Harlem’ and ‘Atomic City’ in clips filmed by NME, and see the full setlist further below.
+Watch U2 perform ‘Angel Of Harlem’ and ‘Atomic City’ in clips filmed by NME (videos from elsewhere are further below) – and see the full setlist.

 Here’s U2 playing ‘Angel Of Harlem’ at The Sphere in Las Vegas pic.twitter.com/Bb184TVnGv